 The Company is an emerging growth company (EGC) as defined in the Jumpstart Our Business Startups Acts of 2012, as amended (the JOBS Act), and may take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not EGCs.
 The Company may take advantage of these exemptions until it is no longer an EGC under Section 107 of the JOBS Act and has elected to use the extended transition period for complying with new or revised accounting standards.
-As a result of this election, the Company's financial statements may not be comparable to companies that comply with public company FASB standards' effective dates.
+As a result of this election, the Company's financial statements may not be comparable to those issued by companies that comply with the effective dates pursuant to public company FASB standards.